neondatabase/website/content/docs/extensions/neon.md

 ## The `neon_stat_file_cache` view

-Neon computes have a local file cache that extends Postgres shared buffers to approximately 50% of your compute's RAM.
-The `neon_stat_file_cache` view provides the following data about local file cache usage:
+To speed up data retrieval, Neon computes include a dedicated Local File Cache (LFC) that extends Postgres shared buffers to approximately 50% of your compute's RAM.
+The `neon_stat_file_cache` view gives you insights into how effectively the cache is being used through the following metrics:

 - `file_cache_misses`: The number of times requested data was not found in the local file cache.
 - `file_cache_hits`: The number of times requested data was found in the local file cache.